Bloc/jottly-checkpoints/22-deploying-to-Github-Pages.md

 > It might take up to 10 minutes for your page to display after the initial deploy.

+### That's all folks!

 Congratulations!
 You've completed your first landing page and learned a lot about HTML, CSS and how to deploy your site in the process.
 Jottly is now ready to accept customers, once you've created the actual product :)

+### But wait, there's more

+Want to learn more?
+[Build a Tetris app for iOS](https://www.bloc.io/books/swiftris), using the all new Swift programming language.
+We'll show you how to build a killer game from scratch!
+If you enjoyed this book, please share it with your friends and followers.